 It’s common for an artisan or craftsperson to demand a small cash advance from the customer.
 It is usually 50 percent of the cost of the item and sometimes, the full payment.
 This is an acceptable method to sell crafts items.
 After all, you’ve to buy material for the handmade item and will invest your time and effort to craft it to perfection.

-Taking part or full payment in advance protects you against dangers of last minute order cancellations.
+Taking part or full payment in advance protects you against the dangers of last-minute order cancellations.
 Also, the buyer enjoys protection.
 The online platform will ask you to specify a returns policy if you sell a handmade product that doesn’t meet the customer’s needs because you couldn’t conform to their specifications.

 8. Possibilities to Become Celebrity

-You can either create own brand or become a celebrity by selling handmade items.
+You can either create your own brand or become a celebrity by selling handmade items.
 Understandably, that would depend upon your skills and the popularity of your crafts once you begin selling them.
-If you’re excellent at making stuff, it’s obvious you’ll get several order and create a positive image among wealthy people that prefer handmade items for whatever reasons.
-Doing so requires time, dedication and extra efforts.
-However, once you carve a niche in the market, your doors to become a millionaire are open.
+If you’re excellent at making stuff, it’s obvious you’ll get several orders and create a positive image among wealthy people that prefer handmade items for whatever reasons.
+Doing so requires time, dedication, and extra effort.
+However, once you carve a niche in the market, your doors to becoming a millionaire are open.

 Surely, the reasons I mention above are tempting enough for anyone to sell handmade items.
 Here comes the biggest question: How to sell handmade items?
 The simplest answer is online and offline.

-Therefore, let’s look at different options to make crafts and sell.
+Therefore, let’s look at different options to make crafts and sell them.